 #3 REALISTIC APPEARANCE

 Gas logs offer you an extremely realistic replacement for wood logs.
-Some are cast from actual wood logs then hand-painted to bring out the texture, color, and pitting found in the natural wood grain and tree bark.
+Some are cast from actual wood logs and hand-painted to bring out the texture, color, and pitting found in the natural wood grain and tree bark.

 Vented gas log sets come with expansive ember beds made from Rockwool to add even more lifelike appeal to your hearth.
 Rockwool ember beds flicker and glow the same way wood embers do in a dying fire, providing the same ambiance and depth.

 Gas logs burn very cleanly and don’t create any smoke or ash typically associated with burning wood.

 You don’t have to tend to the fire, clean up ash, or wait for the fire to die out completely before leaving your house.

 You also don’t have to keep a stockpile of wood on-hand, eliminating the possibility of termites and critters getting into your home.